jakobdylanc/llmcord.py/README.md

 | **max_text** | The maximum amount of text allowed in a single message, including text from file attachments.<br />(Default: `100,000`) |
 | **max_images** | The maximum number of image attachments allowed in a single message. **Only applicable when using a vision model.**<br />(Default: `5`) |
 | **max_messages** | The maximum number of messages allowed in a reply chain.<br />(Default: `20`) |

-3. Create a copy of "example.env" named ".env" and add API keys as needed for your [LiteLLM supported providers](https://docs.litellm.ai/docs/providers)

-4. Run the bot: `python llmcord.py` (the invite URL will print to the console)

 ## Notes
 - If you're having issues, try my suggestions [here](https://github.com/jakobdylanc/discord-llm-chatbot/issues/19)